FranxYao/franxyao.github.io/index.md

 I am expected to graduate in Dec 2023 and will be joining Google DeepMind in Mountain View as a full-time research scientist.

+AGI has yet to come, so keep running.

 -----
 ## Experiences
 ### Academia